What Are Top 10 Foods for Mental Health?

 The food that we eat also can make a difference in our brain and mental health also and is a great partner with good mental health care.
 And there is an effect on diet on depression.
-Here is a great article on the connection? https://www.health.harvard.edu/mind-and-mood/food-and-mood-is-there-a-connection
+For instance, here is a great article on the connection on the Food and Mood Connection.

 I want to share some of these foods with you and ways to incorporate more of them in your daily routine.
 There is a lot of good reading on food and mood, I hope that you find these ideas helpful and delicious whether you are feeling blue or already feeling pretty good.